Solow Growth Model

 Properties of SS

-• ; output per worker determined solely by technological growth.
+• ; output per worker determined solely by technological growth if technology advances constantly, permanent economic growth is achieved.

 • .